 Following the birth of your baby, your body goes through many adjustments as your center of gravity changes.
 Along with the added postural demands of caring for a young baby, we must pay attention to take a progressive approach to rebuilding control and strength.

-The role of breath work in Pilates can release stress and anxiety for new mum's.
+Step 2: The role of breath work in Pilates can release stress and anxiety for new mum's.

+There is convincing evidence that Pilates can put a spring back in your step.
+It all starts with breathing.
+It is our first principle of movement in Pilates.
+“Above all, learn how to breathe correctly.”– J.H.
+Pilates.
 Pilates will bring your awareness to your breathing diaphragm and how it coordinates with your pelvic diaphragm.
-Post-natal Unified Pilates also focuses on relaxation and flowing movement sequences which can help ease post natal anxiety.
+A trained post pregnancy Instructor will focus on relaxation and flowing movement sequences which can help ease post natal anxiety.